Mike Williams Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Season Stats

-- Williams has been targeted 56 times and has 33 catches, leading the Chargers with 498 yards (83.0 ypg) while also scoring six touchdowns this season.
+- Williams has 33 catches (56 targets) and paces the Chargers with 498 receiving yards (83.0 ypg) plus six touchdowns.

-- Williams has been the target of 56 of his team's 247 passing attempts this season, or 22.7% of the target share.
+- So far this season, 22.7% of the 247 passes thrown by his team have gone Williams' way.

 - Williams has seen the ball thrown his way five times in the red zone this season, 16.7% of his team's 30 red zone pass attempts.

-- The Chargers have thrown the football in 64.0% of their plays from scrimmage this year while staying on the ground 36.0% of the time.
+- The Chargers have called a pass in 64.0% of their plays from scrimmage this year while running the ball 36.0% of the time.
 This offensive attack ranks 17th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Patriots.